 Billing Stays Simple Throughout the Change

 When your current contract expires, you can choose between signing up for a new term or switching to a month-to-month plan.
-Most electricity companies have streamlined their billing processes to prevent complications during transitions.
+Most power companies have streamlined their billing processes to prevent complications during transitions.

 Your new provider will manage the transfer of your account details, including any balances or credits.
 They’ll coordinate with your previous company to ensure a clean handoff without unexpected charges or billing disruptions.